Will of Fernando Malang Balagtas: Exposition on inconsistencies by William Henry Scott

 Furthermore, Scott notes that the death certificate was supposedly sworn by a church official who never existed historically:"The death certificate purports to have been sworn, in the first-person singular, by Augustinian Procurator Fray Juan de Jesus in the Mission of San Carlos on March 21 of the year "mil quinientos treinta y nueve."
-Aside from the curious date and the even more curious circumstance of the testator's death having preceded the execution of the will by four days, both Isabelo (de Los Reyes) and the othrs who examined the documents were aware that there had been no Augustinian Friar by the name of Juan de Jesus in the Philippines in the 16th century, nor had there been any mission or town of San Carlos at that time.
-As a topnothcer in graduate courses in paleography, and the theory and practice of editing public documents, Isabelo wisely refrained from attributing authenticity to either document."
+Aside from the curious date and the even more curious circumstance of the testator's death having preceded the execution of the will by four days, both Isabelo (de los Reyes) and the others who examined the documents were aware that there had been no Augustinian Friar by the name of Juan de Jesus in the Philippines in the 16th century, nor had there been any mission or town of San Carlos at that time.
+As a topnotcher in graduate courses in paleography, and the theory and practice of editing public documents, Isabelo wisely refrained from attributing authenticity to either document."Scott also mentioned another document, that of the apparent descendant of Balagtas' descendant, Andres Mangaya, when he executed his own will on "Oct 3 1563."
+However, the date that Scott mentioned was revealed to be an error on his behalf, as in de los Reyes' own original document, it was stated to be on "tres dias del mes de octubre de mil sescientos cincuenta y tres años", which translates to "3 October 1653".

 25 March 1539 v.
-25 March 1589
+25 March 1589 and 1524 v.1521

-The occasional reference to the Will of Pansomun can be traced to the September 1919 issue of Philippine Historical Quarterly, which published a copy of the will with the date "25 March 1589" instead of 1539.
+The occasional reference to the Will of Pansomun can be traced to the September 1919 issue of the Philippine Historical Quarterly, which published a copy of the will with the date "25 March 1589" instead of 1539.
 A large part of this text was recently requoted by historian Luis Camara Dery in his 2001 book "A History of the Inarticulate."
 Despite the somewhat more palatable 1589 date, this 1919 printing of the will still contains the anachronistic 1524 date of the baptism.
+Kapampangan historian Ian Christopher Alfonso suggested that the 1589 and the 1524 dates are a result of clerical errors, and that the original will of Fernando Malang Balagtas is no longer existing, as the earliest existing version or variation of the will dates back to May 20, 1698, from a man named Domingo Posadas.